MotionSpell/substance-signals/doc/README.md

  - Input errors tend to propagate.
 They may appear in some later modules of your graph or pipeline.
    Be careful to test each of your modules.
 You may want to write modules to rectify the signal.
  - A lack of input may stop all outputs and logs.
- - There is no such thing as real-time in the modules.
+ - There is no such thing as wall-clock time in the modules: the input data comes with a timestamp.
-   There is a clock abstraction, and the application or Pipeline level may provide a clock.
+   For the rare modules that might need a wall-clock (e.g renderers), a clock abstraction "IClock" is provided, whose implementation is provided by the application.

 ```
-class Module : public IModule, public ErrorCap, public LogCap, public InputCap {
+class Module : public IModule {
 	public:
 		Module() = default;
 		virtual ~Module() noexcept(false) {}